Sreeram Viswanath

 Withdrawal of Grace Period for PF Deposit

 Earlier, a grace period of five days was allowed to the employers to remit the PF deposit, thereby affording the employer a 20 period window in a given month.
 This can be attributed to the manual calculation of remuneration and dues, which was time-consuming.
 Such a delay is now being avoided, thanks to the electronic computation of wages and EPF liabilities.
 Moreover, the contributions are now deposited through internet banking.
 Taking this into perspective, the EPFO decided to withdraw the grace period that was previously afforded to the employers.
-Hence, the employers must deposit their contributions by the 15th of every month.
+Hence, the employers must deposit their contributions by the 15

 PF Due Date Falling on Public Holiday/Sunday